johnxie301/Lego_Piece_Detection/README.md

 Only few of those are detected.
 It is not as bad for a model that only runs 10 epochs.
 But far from what we wish to achieve.

+### Resnet:

+The best test accuracy I get from 10 epochs of training using Ray tune is ~0.45.
+Not as good but it definitely works better than object detection.

 ## Future Research
 This data set has enough variety but not enough volume.
 Some things I can do to make get a better result include but not limited to: